By: Justin Martinez (@JTheSportsDude)

 The acquisitions didn’t exactly change the culture as the Knicks got off to a sluggish 23-31 start in the 2015-2016 season.
 That marked the end of Fisher’s stint in New York as the team fired him on February 8, 2016.

-But Jackson still believed in his triangle offense that helped lead him to 11 titles as a head coach, and he quickly dismissed the idea of bringing in a coach like Thibodeau that would surely resist running his system.
+But Jackson still believed in his triangle offense that helped lead him to 11 titles as a head coach, and he quickly dismissed the idea of bringing in a coach such as Thibodeau that would surely resist running his system.

 “Someone has to match the style about the way we do things,” Jackson told the media on February 9.
 “And there’s a certain style that I have that I think works and have found to work before.”